safesoftware/fmeserver-nginx/README.md

+# :warning: This repository is no longer maintained and should not be used.
+The FME Flow Linux installer now deploys FME Flow with NGINX as a reverse proxy by default.
+Please refer to the [documentation](https://docs.safe.com/fme/html/FME-Flow/AdminGuide/configuring_for_https.htm) for more information.

 # Configure FME Server for SSL using NGINX as a reverse proxy
 Here is our blog post about the benefits of using NGINX as a revers proxy for FME Server: https://blog.safe.com/2016/12/overview-fme-cloud-team-leveraging-nginx-fme-server-deliver-enhanced-performance/